-2.1 Each Service Area has set a Service Plan to support the delivery of the Council's Corporate Plan 2017-22 and now the Strategic Recovery Aims which were endorsed by the Council's Cabinet in June 2020.
+2.1 Each Service Area has set a Service Plan to support the delivery of the Council's Corporate Plan 2017-22 and now the Strategic Recovery Aims which were endorsed by the Council's Cabinet in

+June 2020.
 Annually, each service area reviews their plans and updates accordingly based upon resources (finance and human resources), strategic objectives and risks.

-Service Plans for 2020/21 include:
+Service Plans for 2021/22 include:

 - Key programme and project work being undertaken by the service area; - Service Plan Objectives and planned actions including links to the Strategic Recovery Aims; - Performance measures including National (Welsh Government / Public Accountability Measures) and locally set measures; and - Service area risks. - 2.2 Service Plans were originally approved by Cabinet Members in 2018/19 and have been annually reviewed and updated as the Council has progressed in the delivery of the Corporate Plan.
-The

-2020/21 service plans has been approved by the relevant Cabinet Member, following the Member consultation process.
-This report presents Members with the Year-end Reviews for each Service Plan.
-Due to Covid-19, the 2019/20 Year-end reviews did not take place and were provided to Scrutiny members for information in August 2020.
-A copy of the 2020/21 Service Plan will be provided to Scrutiny Members as part of the reporting pack.

-2.3 At the start of this financial year, the Council's Cabinet endorsed the Council's Strategic Recovery Aims in response to the Covid-19 crisis and to enable service areas to focus on recovering their services and adapting to the changes as a result of the current restrictions in place.
-A copy of the Strategic Recovery Aims will be linked into the Report.
+The 2021/22 service plans has been approved by the relevant Cabinet Member, following the Member consultation process.
+This report presents Members with the Year-end Reviews for each Service Plan. - 2.3 At the start of this financial year, the Council's Cabinet endorsed the Council's Strategic Recovery Aims in response to the Covid-19 crisis and to enable service areas to focus on recovering their services and adapting to the changes as a result of the current restrictions in place.
+A copy of the Strategic Recovery Aims will be linked into the Report. - 2.4 The Local Government and Elections (Wales) Act 2021 requires Newport Council to Self-Assess: - The effectiveness of its functions. - Consider if it is using its resources, economically, efficiently and effectively. - Whether the governance arrangements are effective for securing these areas.